 Photo by Abyan Athif / Unsplash

 In the summer of 2017, I flew to Seattle with some friends for our friend’s wedding.
 We would all coordinate our respective flight plans, and accommodations, and this would be a few months out from the wedding.
 I remember the time fondly, as a couple I am friends with was having some severe anxiety with flying.
 The man in the couple was having a difficult time because he liked having control of the vehicle, and the woman in the couple was having a hard time because she was slightly claustrophobic.
 We got to the airport, and I stayed with both every step of the way.
 I was their guide and I was happy to do it.
 I knew what to do, and was able to keep them calm throughout the flight and keep things as light as it could be.
 This story is not meant for me to pat myself on the back, as I hate when others do that.
 It’s meant to highlight and explore a very real issue with some people who decide to travel.
-So, you finally took my advice and booked that solo trip, and that trip requires flying.
+So, you finally took my advice and booked that trip, and that trip requires flying.
 Now, how do you overcome the anxiety and fear associated with flying?

 High Anxiety